12. GMM Estimation#

 Collections \(\mathcal A\) of selection processes for both of these examples satisfy the following “linearity” restriction.

-A common practice is to use the idea provided in Example 12.2 while substantially restricting the set of moment conditions used for parameter estimation.
-Thus, from a collection of conditional moment restrictions, we can create unconditional moment restrictions like those in Example 12.1 and thereby reduce the class of GMM estimators under consideration.
+A common practice is to use the approach provided in Example 12.2 while substantially restricting the set of moment conditions used for parameter estimation.
+One possibility is to create unconditional moment restrictions like those in Example 12.1 from a collection of conditional moment restrictions, and thereby reduce the class of GMM estimators under consideration.
 For instance, let \(A_t^1\) and \(A_t^2\) be two ad hoc choices of selection matrices.
 Form

 where \(X_t\) now includes variables used to construct \(A_t^1\) and \(A_t^2\).
 We presume that no linear combination of columns of \(A_t^2\) duplicate any columns in \(A_t^1\).
 Otherwise, we would omit such columns and adjust \(\phi^+\) accordingly.
 Let \(r^+ \ge r\) denote the remaining non-redundant columns.
 We use \(r^+ \times k\) selection matrices \(\mathbb A\) to form moment conditions